 Produced by AMIJC.
 1999.
 Duration 80 minutes.

 Of the 11,400 Jewish children deported from France, 6,000 were deported during the summer of 1942 alone.
-In Paris, in the Marais, more than 500 children were arrested and murdered at Auschwitz, including 260 students from the École des Hospitalières Saint-Gervais.
+In Paris, in the Marais, more than 500 children were arrested and murdered at Auschwitz, including 260 students of the École des Hospitalières Saint-Gervais.

 Claude Bochurberg